seonghokLao/covid-identifier-for-ct-scans/README.md

 Through our research, we found that the occurrence of abnormal chest x-rays is highly corresponding to Covid-19 (Rousan et al., 2020).
 Inspired by the fact that chest imaging is not a first-line test for COVID-19 due to low diagnostic accuracy and confounding with other viral pneumonias, Nikolaou et al. showed that with the aid of machine learning, it is feasible to accurately distinguish COVID-19 from other viral pneumonia and healthy lungs on x-ray pictures (Nikolaou et al., 2021).
 After determination of the COVID-19 disease course and severity using chest X-ray (CXR) scoring system, Yasin & Gouda showed that Radiographic findings can be utilized to evaluate long-term effects because they are great predictors of the course of the COVID-19 disease (Yasin & Gouda, 2020).

-We conclude that chest X-rays are applicable and reliable imaging techniques to identify the coronavirus.
-With the Chest X-Ray dataset, we aim to develop a Machine Learning Model to classify the X-Rays of Healthy vs. COVID-19 affected patients.
+We conclude that chest CT scans are applicable and reliable imaging techniques to identify the coronavirus.
+With the Chest X-Ray dataset, we aim to develop a Machine Learning Model to classify the CT scans of Healthy vs. COVID-19 affected patients.

 ## Problem definition:
-The fastest and most effective ways to test Covid-19 are to use PCR and antigen.
-However, neither of these 2 approaches to covid testing visualize the infection.
-In this project, the “chest x-ray testing” approach for classifying Covid patients will be investigated if it is an accurate testing procedure with visualization.
+Currently, fastest and most effective ways to test Covid-19 are PCR and antigen tests.
+However, both require quite tedious actions like swabbing and spitting out saliva.
+We wanted to know that if a patient already has a chest CT scan, whether or not it could be used for COVID diagnosis as it would be much quicker and easier.

 ## Data Collection:
 Our dataset is collected from Kaggle: https://www.kaggle.com/datasets/plameneduardo/sarscov2-ctscan-dataset